Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Experiment

 We here report the performance of action-driven human motion prediction.
-Specifically, we compare our two-stage prediction pipeline against prior arts: Action2Motion \cite{guo2020action2motion}, ACTOR \cite{petrovich2021action}, DLow \cite{yuan2020dlow}, and WAT \cite{mao2022weakly} on BABEL, HumanAct12, and NTU RGB-D. We follow the scheme in \cite{mao2022weakly} by predicting a stop sign to achieve variable length future motion synthesis. \textit{Note that the we only train the AinB-VAE on BABEL and generalize it to HumanAct12 and NTU RGB-D for transition generation}.
+Specifically, we compare our two-stage prediction pipeline against prior arts: Action2Motion \cite{guo2020action2motion}, ACTOR \cite{petrovich2021action}, DLow \cite{yuan2020dlow}, and WAT \cite{mao2022weakly} on BABEL, HumanAct12, and NTU RGB-D. We follow the scheme in \cite{mao2022weakly} by predicting a stop sign to achieve variable length future motion synthesis. \textit{Note that we only train the AinB-VAE on BABEL and generalize it to HumanAct12 and NTU RGB-D for transition generation}.
 Similar to Sec. \ref{sec:sec3.1}, we adopt the metrics: FID, AF, ADE, and APD to be consistent with the compared approaches.
-The transition length $T_b$ is set to 40 to better reflect in-betweening action type.
+The transition length $T_b$ is set to 40 to better reflect \guPr{the} in-betweening action type.
 Since our method is conceptually different from all the compared methods that either do not allow \cite{guo2020action2motion, petrovich2021action, yuan2020dlow} or involve very limited (i.e., $<$ 5 frames) \cite{mao2022weakly} transition length, during comparison, we directly assess the FID, AF, and ADE on the target sequence $\mathbf{Y}^{tar}$ instead of $\mathbf{Y}$ for consistent comparisons.
-The whole prediction sequence $\mathbf{Y}$ which involves both transition and target sequence is utilized for APD evaluation.
+The whole prediction sequence $\mathbf{Y}$ \guPr{that} involves both transition and target sequence is utilized for APD evaluation.

-\textbf{Quantitative Results.} The quantitative results for action-driven prediction is summarized in Tab. \ref{table2}.
+\textbf{Quantitative Results.} The quantitative results for action-driven prediction \guPr{are} summarized in Tab. \ref{table2}.
 We can see that on the BABEL dataset, our method generally outperforms the prior methods in all metrics.
-However, our method performs less satisfactory than existing methods on the NTU RGB-D dataset.
-Because the data in NTU RGB-D is highly noisy, the pre-trained action recognition model for producing FID and AF can learn from the noise and wrongly regard such an unstable data pattern as the ``clean'' underlying distribution.
-We expect this serves as the primary reason that our method performs well on BABEL, in which all the data remain stable, but achieves less desired quantitative results on NTU RGB-D.
+However, our method performs less \guPr{satisfactorily} than existing methods on the NTU RGB-D dataset. \guMR{This is mainly because the motion data is more stable in BABEL, while in NTU RGB-D, it is heavily polluted by noise during recording.
+The quantitative metric FID, which measures motion quality, computes the distance between the generation and the training/testing set.
+Since NTU RGB-D is highly noisy, a small FID would suggest that the generation may also reflect the noisy characteristics of the dataset.
+We expect this serves as the primary reason that our method performs well on BABEL, in which all the data remain stable, but achieves less desired quantitative results on NTU RGB-D. The qualitative results in the following also support our analysis.}